jhpyle/docassemble/_docs/initial.md

 modify other aspects of the navigation bar.

 <a name="exit link"></a>If an `exit link` is provided, the behavior of
-the "Exit" link can be modified.
-(The "Exit" menu option is displayed when the [`show login` configuration directive] is set to `False` or the [`show login` metadata directive] in an interview is set to `False`.)
-The value can be either `exit` or `leave.` If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview answers will be deleted from the server.
-If it is `leave`, the user will be logged out (if they are logged in), but the interview answers will not be deleted from the server.
-It can be important to keep the interview answers on the server if [background tasks] are still running.
+the "Exit" link can be altered.
+(The "Exit" menu option is displayed when the [`show login` configuration directive] is set to `False` or the [`show login` metadata component] for an interview is set to `False`.)
+The value can be either `exit` or `leave.` If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview session answers will be deleted from the server.
+If it is `leave`, the user will be logged out (if they are logged in), but the interview session answers will not be deleted from the server.
+It can be important to keep the interview session answers on the server if [background tasks] are still running.

 <a name="exit label"></a>If `exit label` is provided, the given text